DreamOfTheRedChamber/leetcode/README.md

 ### smells for refactoring and optimization
 * code length > 100
 * too many if statement checking for boundary cases
+* code do not generalize well.
+Only work for current problem. e.g. merge 2 sorted list -> merge k sorted List